poloey/feni/php_html_assignment.md

 Build a crud application using pdo
 ### How can you make it quicker
-If you are unable to do it by yourself, just upload our crud class file. and keep the repo name as sated (<your_github_name>_php_crud)
+If you are unable to do it by yourself, just upload our crud class file. and keep the repo name as sated (<your_github_name>_php_crud) write all sql command in a text file and keep inside this repo